MCP (Model Context Protocol) Explained: How OpenClaw Talks to Your Tools

 COMPOSIO_API_KEY: "${COMPOSIO_API_KEY}"

 Notice the --actions flag.
 You declare exactly which actions the MCP server exposes.
-Even though Composio supports 50+ Gmail actions, your agent only sees the ones you register.
-This is defense in depth — MCP’s tool boundaries plus Composio’s action scoping.
+Even though Composio supports 50+ Gmail actions and 100+ Salesforce actions, your agent only sees the ones you register.
+This is defense in depth — MCP’s tool boundaries at the protocol layer plus Composio’s action scoping at the credential broker layer.
+If a prompt-injected agent tries to call GMAIL_DELETE_EMAIL, the tool doesn’t exist in its capability set (MCP rejects at the protocol layer) AND the Composio server isn’t configured to expose it (second rejection at the credential broker).
+Two layers of defense, zero custom code.

-Not everything lives in a SaaS app.
-If your executive team needs the agent to query an internal database, pull from a proprietary analytics platform, or interact with a homegrown CRM, you build a custom MCP server.
+Not everything your executive needs lives in a SaaS app.
+If the agent needs to query an internal PostgreSQL database, pull metrics from a Grafana dashboard, interact with a proprietary CRM, or read from a legacy system that predates REST APIs, you build a custom MCP server.
+The specification is open, the SDKs are solid, and the integration takes hours rather than weeks.

 import { McpServer } from "@modelcontextprotocol/sdk/server/mcp.js";